wendahere/JAWS/path/to/Sean.md

 3. If batteries were connected in series, they would not drain simultaneously, instead, the first battery would be the one to drain first. **Thus, the batteries would be in different voltages and would lead to overcharging.
 So all the more to get another charging module.**
 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**

-To conclude, I would need a circuit that charge
+To conclude, I would need a circuit that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyODk4OTEzOSwtMTI5MTkyNzYzOCwzMz
+eyJoaXN0b3J5IjpbMTUzOTQ3NzQwOSwtMTI5MTkyNzYzOCwzMz
 k0MDkwOTcsLTE1ODIyMTE4NzcsLTY1MDExMjUxOSwxMDk2MDQz
 NTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4OTgsMj
 EyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MDQ1NDk3